 vRealize Operations Manager analytics cluster nodes need frequent communication with one another.
 In general, your underlying vSphere architecture might create conditions where some vSphere actions affect that communication.
 Examples include, but are not limited to, vMotions, storage vMotions, HA events, and DRS events.

-The master and replica nodes must be use static IP address, or fully qualified domain name (FQDN) with a static IP address.
+The master and replica nodes must use static IP address, or fully qualified domain name (FQDN) with a static IP address.

 Data and remote collector nodes can use dynamic host control protocol (DHCP).